protocol/research-grants/RFPs/rfp-7-MLDHT.md

         1. Significant network size variation, with weekly cycles between 150K and 250K nodes.
         2. Large fraction (75%+) of nodes that undiable due to NAT/Firewalls.
         3. A 100GB file transforms into a graph of roughly 1 million blocks when added to IPFS.
 For random-access to be possible, that means that roughly 2 million provides (DHT puts) need to happen every time interval (default: 24 hours).
+* **Objective 3**: Validation in testbed environment
+    1. Develop a prototype Go implementation that integrates into the go-libp2p Implementation.
+Evaluate performance in a testbed environment (provided by Protocol Labs).
+The testbed is capable of simulating/emulating realistic network conditions and with configurable network size.

 ## RFP details